Rebuilding Stronger – Learning from the Mad River Watershed

 Local, state and federal partners explored policy changes to safeguard residents from future flooding, starting with a pilot in the Mad River Watershed.
 The towns in the watershed provided insights into how Vermont communities can rebuild stronger.
 Options for state agencies to improve their policies related flood resilience were also explored.
 The following documents resulted from this work:

-Disaster Recovery and Long-Term Resilience Planning in Vermont - Guidance and Checklist for Vermont Municipalities (A short summary of recommendations for local flood resilience based on the guidance document.)
+Disaster Recovery and Long-Term Resilience Planning in Vermont - Guidance and Checklist for Vermont Municipalities (2013)*

-The EPA issued the following related documents for nation-wide distribution:
+The EPA issued the following related documents for nation-wide distribution in 2014:

 - Planning for Flood Recovery and Long-Term Resilience in Vermont: Smart Growth Approaches for Disaster-Resilient Communities (PDF)